 Chief Information Bureau

 During the trip to Japan, the ship sailed through a typhoon.
 A.L. went topside during the storm to relieve himself when the ship was hit by a fifteen-foot wave.
 He was carried down the deck by the wave.
 What saved him was that he was able to grab a cable.
-After the wave subsided, he found himself fifteen feet about the deck.
+After the wave subsided, he found himself fifteen feet above the deck.
 To get down, he simply let go.
 When he hit the deck, he broke an ankle.
-The ship arrived at Moji on October 5.

 In Japan, A.L. was taken by train to Sakurajima POW Camp also designated as Osaka 4-D. (The camp was originally designated Osaka 8.)
 He recalled that they were housed in unheated wooden barracks.
 The walls were lined with double-decked bunks.
 Of his time in the camp, he said, “In Japan, the weather often was cold, and we slept on straw mats and cover with three thin blankets, or maybe the reverse, or most any way we could get any degree of warmth.”